-The Presentation Team please have one representative to post the video record of your team's presentation (maximum 15 minutes) as well as the PowerPoint slides used in your team's presentation at LUMINUS>>Forum before the relevant lesson starts.

-Members of the audience are encouraged to independently post up to 5 ideas each week (at least 72 hours before the relevant lesson starts to qualify for credits) at LUMINUS>>Forum to help the Presentation Team prepare for their presentation.
+The Presentation Team please elect one representative to post the video record of your team's presentation (maximum 15 minutes) as well as the PowerPoint slides used in the presentation at LUMINUS >> MNO3713 >> Forum >> Lesson X before the relevant lesson starts.
+Members of the audience are encouraged to independently post up to 5 ideas each week (at least 72 hours before the relevant lesson starts to qualify for credits) at LUMINUS >> MNO3713 >> Forum >> Lesson X to help the Presentation Team prepare for their presentation.

-Lesson Case Title Team Members 1 - 2 Case Practice: Chong Yuen Engineering Pte Ltd (Not Graded) All teams please post your practice presentation slides at LUMINUS>>Forum before Lesson 2 starts.
+Lesson Case Title Team Members 1 - 2 Case Practice: Chong Yuen Engineering Pte Ltd (Not Graded) All teams please post your practice presentation slides at LUMINUS >> MNO3713 >> Forum >> Lesson 2 before Lesson 2 starts.
 For this practice, you need not post any video record or any ideas to help other teams.
 (Not graded).
-3 Horrible Bosses (Case at end of Chapter 4) 4 No Jobs, Labor Reforms in Limbo (Case at end of Chapter 7) 5 Telling It Like It Is (Case at end of Chapter 3) 6 Hyundai Motor vs. Labor Union (Case at end of Chapter 6) 7 A Fog of 'Facts' (Case at end of Chapter 8) 8 Labor Rights Reforms and Impatient Unions a Challenge for NLD (Case at end of Chapter 10) 9 Goenka Confident of Ssangyong Motor's Future (Case at end of Chapter 9) 10 Death of Sick Teacher Highlights Medical Rights (Case at end of Chapter 12)
+One team will be selected to share in class.
+3 Horrible Bosses (Case at end of Chapter 4) Team 3: 4 No Jobs, Labour Reforms in Limbo (Case at end of Chapter 7) Team 4: 5 Telling It Like It Is (Case at end of Chapter 3) Team 5: 6 Hyundai Motor vs. Labour Union (Case at end of Chapter 6) Team 6: 7 A Fog of 'Facts' (Case at end of Chapter 8) Team 7: 8 Labour Rights Reforms and Impatient Unions a Challenge for NLD (Case at end of Chapter 10) Team 8: 9 Goenka Confident of Ssangyong Motor's Future (Case at end of Chapter 9) Team 9: 10 Death of Sick Teacher Highlights Medical Rights (Case at end of Chapter 12) Team 10: